-This award is supported by IAHR and WCCE and awards anually the best contribution to RIBAGUA in two categories: best technical paper and best scientific paper; both with strong original research dealing with significant water problems in Ibero-America.
-The award consists of an award certificate.
-The Award recipient is selected by the RIBAGUA Editor and the Editorial Board.
+The RIBAGUA Best Paper Award award biennially rewards the best contribution to the Revista Iberoamericana del Agua (RIBAGUA) in two categories: best technical paper and best scientific paper; both with strong original research dealing with significant water problems in Ibero-America.
+The Award is supported by IAHR and the World Council of Civil Engineers (WCCE).

-This Award established in 2012 is conferred by IAHR during the World Congress on a local infrastructure of lasting and international importance.
-It has the purpose of giving international professional recognition to the work of local hydro-environment engineers, and should demonstrably have stood the test of time (and be at least one hundred years old) and be accepted and valued nationally.
+Established in 2012, the IAHR Hydro-Environment World Heritage Award is conferred on a local infrastructure of lasting and international importance.
+It has the purpose of giving international professional recognition to the work of local hydro-environment engineers, and should demonstrably have stood the test of time (be at least a hundred years old) and be accepted and valued nationally.

-This Industry Innovation Award is conferred by IAHR during the World Congress on a recent local innovation in design of lasting and international importance.
+The IAHR Industry Innovation Award is conferred by IAHR on a recent local innovation in design of lasting and international importance.
 It has the purpose of giving international professional recognition to the work of local hydro-environment engineers.

-The IAHR Regional Hydro-Environment Heritage Award and IAHR Regional Industry Award are conferred by IAHR during one or more of the IAHR Regional Congresses on a local infrastructure of lasting and international importance.
-They have the purpose of giving international professional recognition to the work of local hydro-environment engineers, and should demonstrably have stood the test of time (and be at least one hundred years old) and be accepted and valued nationally:
+IAHR Regional Hydro-Environment Heritage Awards and IAHR Regional Industry Awards are conferred by IAHR during one or more of the IAHR Regional Congresses on a local infrastructure of lasting and international importance.
+They have the purpose of giving international professional recognition to the work of local hydro-environment engineers, and the infrastructure should demonstrably have stood the test of time (be at least one hundred years old) and be accepted and valued nationally.